MScBiomedicalInformatics/MSIB32500/lectures/lecture3.md

 ## Week 3 Homework: :house: (Graded!)

-- Create an analysis pipeline that performs the raw data QC for heart and kidney files, then perform the mapping of those files using both **bwa** and **bowtie2** tools.
+- Create an analysis pipeline that efficiently performs the raw data QC for heart and kidney files, then perform the mapping of those files using both **bwa** and **bowtie2** tools.
-- Screen capture the visualization of your mapping results (both bwa and bowtie2) for the gene TOMM40L using IGV.
+- Screen capture the visualization of your mapping results (**both bwa and bowtie2 results**) for the gene TOMM40L using IGV.

 Please submit your code and visualizations via e-mail.